 His snicker grew louder as Tooth swooped under his guarding forearm; and when she knocked his wrist away without so much of a strategy, Jack was fully laughing.
 His deep, boyish shrill sent goosebumps running all up Tooth's skin and Tooth paused just the slightest to stare – and she grinned, refusing to admit how much she was falling for him more than she thought she could.

 "I can't..." she panted and twirled around in her slippers to find him.
 "I can't believe you–"

-"You idiot!"
+"You're insane!"
 Tooth laughed and she squealed as she tried to circle around him, afraid he'd try something in retaliation – and when he laughed in response, she moved quick on Bagua foot patterns; natural, surprising, and out of his eyesight.
-"Don't you try that again!"
+"Don't even try that again!"

 "You wouldn't dare."

 "You still owe me for all the whining–"